OpenTranslationBible/open-bible/en-GB/18.Job/md/job-24.md

 ## Job 24:23

-> He provides them with security, and they are supported;
+> He grants them security, and they are supported;
 > And His eyes are on their ways.

 ## Job 24:24